arthurdk/gk-analysis/README.md

   -R [reviewers], --reviewers [reviewers]
                         List of reviewers to visualize
                         Example: "Stoon,Gautoz"
+  -G by, --group-by by  Determine how to group by data (Default: data grouped by reviewer)
+                        List of options:
+                        - reviewer
+                        - year
+                        - nothing
   -Y year, --filter-by-year year
                         Visualize data for a particular year
 ```
 ### Output examples